cultureandempire/cultureandempire.github.io/cande.md

 Even though the Internet opened to commercial use only in the early 1990's, it's become an essential tool for all industries.
 Obviously, communications is a big driver for business.
 Email is very cheap.
 We also adopted the Internet because it became an excellent research tool, a cheap way to handle clients' problems (via forums and wikis), a cheap way to do marketing and sales (websites), a cheap distribution channel for digital goods (especially for the software industry), and a cheap backbone for virtual organizations.

 In 1996, one of our large clients was shocked when we proposed to make a new application using the web.
 Their disbelieving response was, roughly, "this could never work."
-By 1999, everyone was trying to move their business on-line, and despite a rough start, most US and European businesses were firmly on-line by 2003 or so.
+By 1999, everyone was trying to move their business on line, and despite a rough start, most US and European businesses were firmly on line by 2003 or so.

 ### Politics